 In 2007, coming home from a snowboarding trip, Canadian Damien Van Zyll de Jong mentioned his plan of putting up a footwear company.
 Although it may seem like an impetuous decision as he has no background in the industry, Damien proved that his dream could be made into reality.

 The United States and Japan were two of the most reputable countries when it comes to footwear quality.
 Damien, however, took a surprising turn to China to know more about the manufacturing process.
 With his love for sneakers as the foundation for the business, he set his eye on building a company that is non-conventional but mass-produced.
-In 2009, after two years of carefully building the brand, Native was launched.
+In 2009, after two years of carefully building the brand, Native sneakers were launched.

 - The Native Jefferson Block, like all footwear from the brand, is constructed without any animal hair or hide used.